Investment Portfolios

 From our investment consultant, Crewcial Partners LLC

-The performance (ending September 30, 2025) of each expendable investment pool remained consistent with our expectations given market conditions.
+The performance (ending December 31, 2025) of each expendable investment pool remained generally consistent with our expectations given market conditions.

 For more information, contact Naomi Wilson, Chief Financial Officer, at naomi@sacregcf.org or (916) 921-7723.